ozmo/interview-frontend/README.md

 - The component should be reusable.
 It should be possible to have multiple instances of the component on the same page.
-- The "States" example that uses a data array should continue to work.
 - The component should accept any HTTP endpoint, not just the `https://api.github.com/users` example above.
 - Your component should work correctly in Chrome, don’t worry about